-Read through my story of the three decades above.
+Read through my stories of the three periods above.
 Think about the change that swept across the world.

-Write a small paragraph to explain these couple of points;
+Write a paragraph to explain these points about history;

 You may answer in a variety of different ways.
 What is important is not the correct answer but the discussion.

-Choose one decade from either the 1950s, 60s or 70s.
+Choose one period from either the 1940s-50s, 1960s or 70s-90s.
 Prepare a brief report on the social, cultural, historical, political climate of this decade.
 Your task is not so much to mine facts, what we want to know is what people thought, what they valued and how was this represented.
 For example; were gender roles fixed in jobs and work?
 Were women and men treated equally?
 Were young people treated equally by their parents?
 We want to know how was this world different from yours now.
 In your report explain what life was like in these categories;

 - Social and cultural factors; religion, community values and politics, ecological and sustainability values,